 And then she heard it: a timeless melody that cut through the dark.

-Kora and her warriors charged the science-twisted horrors assembled outside ANOS, urging each other on with raucous war cries.
-Thaumaturgic brilliance—battle-magics cast by Kora, Wodec, and a few of the barbarians who were trained in combat arcana—zipped through the air, smashing apart demonic entities left and right.
-If the Lord of the Rings franchise got fucked in the ass by Faces of Death and the Evil Dead, the resulting love child might resemble the conflict unfolding on ANOS’s parking lot.
-The barbarians were mowing through fiendish atrocities that wore their organs on the outside, that spoke in nerve-shredding tongues borne from the exact opposite of human sanity, that wielded whips and chains made from screaming faces and pain-twisted expressions.
-It didn’t matter to the bloodthirsty Indashi; they were having the time of their life as they parried and cut, trampled and smashed.
+Thaumaturgic brilliance—battle-magics cast by Kora, Wodec, and a few of the others who knew combat arcana—zipped through the air, smashing apart entities left and right.
+If Lord of the Rings had crazy ass-sex with Faces of Death and the Evil Dead, their fucked-up offspring would resemble the conflict unfolding on ANOS’s parking lot.
+Barbarians were mowing through fiendish atrocities that wore their organs on the outside, that spoke in nerve-shredding tongues borne from the exact opposite of human sanity, that wielded whips and chains tipped with screaming heads and gibbering faces.
+It didn’t matter to the bloodthirsty Indashi; they were having the time of their lives as they parried and cut, trampled and smashed.

 “KEEP GOING!”
-Kora dispatched a quartet of reptilian tentacle-beings with a quick pair of slashes.
+Kora shouted from atop her mount.
 “YOU ARE FIGHTING NOT JUST FOR ELITHIA, BUT FOR THE ENTIRE—”

 “Hark!”
 Wodec cried.
-He pointed overhead, drawing his comrades’ gazes to the sky, now filling with miasmic black fog.
+He pointed at the sky, now filled with miasmic fog.
 “Our end draws nigh!
-If this is the end make it such an end, warriors, that will echo throughout all of eternity!”
+If this is the end, then make it such an end, that will echo throughout eternity and the Unbound Realm!”

 The barbarians responded with a bone-quaking cry, slicing apart hellspawn with renewed fervor.
-Heads flew from necks and limbs plopped from torsos.
 Kora allowed herself a grim smile.
 They’d done their best to thwart Dissona, but it hadn’t been enough.
-Maybe they’d all find each other after existence rebooted.
+Maybe they’d find each other after existence rebooted.
 Maybe they’d—

-Wodec’s voice cut through her thoughts.
+Wodec’s voice pierced her thoughts.
 “There may still be hope!
 Look to the stars!”

 Give her hell, Peter.